-- Intends to temporarily reside at any place other than his or her residence for more than seven days.
+- Intends to temporarily reside at any place other than their residence for more than seven days.

-- Establishes any e-mail address, instant message address, or any other designations used in electronic communications.
+- Establishes any e-mail address, instant message address, or other designations used in electronic communications.

-In addition, MCL 28.725 requires offenders who are residents of Michigan to report in person and notify law enforcement three days prior to changing their residence or domicile to another state.
-Offenders who are residents of Michigan must report in person and notify law enforcement 21 days prior to changing their residence or domicile to another country or travelling to another country for more than 7 days.
+In addition, MCL 28.725 requires offenders who are residents of Michigan to report in person and notify law enforcement three days before changing their residence or domicile to another state.
+Offenders who are Michigan residents must report in person and notify law enforcement 21 days before changing their residence or domicile to another country or traveling to another country for more than seven (7) days.

-The amendments revised the definition of “residence” in MCL 28.722 to address the issue of registering and verifying homeless offenders.
-The definition of “residence” now includes the statement, “If a person is homeless or otherwise lacks a fixed or temporary residence, residence means the village, city, or township where the person spends a majority of his or her time.”
-Homeless offenders are required to comply with the SORA, including address verification and the reporting requirements listed above.
+The Michigan Sex Offender Registration Act amendments revised the definition of “residence” in MCL 28.722 to address registering and verifying homeless offenders.
+The definition of “residence” now includes the statement, “If a person is homeless or otherwise lacks a fixed or temporary residence, residence means the village, city, or township where the person spends most of his or her time.”
+Homeless offenders must comply with the Michigan Sex Offender Registration Act, including address verification and the reporting requirements listed above.

 Employee Definition Includes Volunteers

 MCL 28.722 now defines “employee” as “an individual who is self-employed or works for any other entity as a full-time or part-time employee, contractual provider, or volunteer, regardless of whether he or she is financially compensated.”
-Accordingly, offenders who are unpaid volunteers are considered employees for purposes of the SORA and they are required to report this employment information to law enforcement, including changes to the place the offender volunteers and if the offender discontinues volunteering for the entity.
+Accordingly, offenders who are unpaid volunteers are considered employees for purposes of the Michigan Sex Offender Registration Act, and they are required to report this employment information to law enforcement, including changes to the place the offender volunteers and if the offender discontinues volunteering for the entity.

-MCL 28.723 provides that a nonresident who is convicted in Michigan of a listed offense on or after July 1, 2011, is required to register as an offender in Michigan.
+MCL 28.723 states that a nonresident convicted in Michigan of a listed offense must register as an offender in Michigan on or after July 1, 2011.
 Nonresident offenders are not required to comply with the ongoing reporting requirements as long as the offender remains a nonresident and is not otherwise required to report under the SORA.
-A nonresident offender is also required to have a photograph taken as required by MCL 28.725a.
+A nonresident offender must also have a photograph taken as required by MCL 28.725a.

-MCL 28.725(2) requires nonresident offenders who work in Michigan to report in person and notify law enforcement of a change in place of employment or if employment is discontinued.
+MCL 28.725(2) of the Michigan Sex Offender Registration Act requires nonresident offenders who work in Michigan to report in person and notify law enforcement of a change in place of employment or if employment is discontinued.

-MCL 28.724a requires nonresident offenders who enroll with an institution of higher education in Michigan to report in person and notify law enforcement within 10 days after they enroll as students, change campuses, or enrollment is discontinued.
+MCL 28.724a requires nonresident offenders who enroll with higher education institutions in Michigan to report in person and notify law enforcement within 10 days after enrolling as students, changing campuses, or enrollment is discontinued.

-MCL 28.729 and MCL 28.735 list the penalties for violation of the SORA.
-The amendments changed the penalties listed in MCL 28.729 for violation of the reporting requirements.
+MCL 28.729 and MCL 28.735 of the Michigan Sex Offender Regustratuib Act list the penalties for violation of the SORA.
+The amendments changed the penalties listed in MCL 28.729 for violating the reporting requirements.
 Now, any offender who willfully violates the SORA is guilty of a felony, except:

-- Failure to verify address as required by MCL 28.725a(3) is punishable as a 2-year misdemeanor.
+- Failure to verify an address as required by MCL 28.725a(3) is punishable as a 2-year misdemeanor.